Peeper (film): Production

 The film originally was titled Fat Chance and began filming in June 1974.
 The producers had worked with Peter Hyams on Busting and hired him to rewrite W.D.
 Richter's script and direct because they liked the comic elements of Busting.
 In 1975 Keith Laumer's 1971 novel Deadfall, on which the script was based, was republished under the title Fat Chance by Pocket Books in the US and New English Library in the UK with film tie-in covers.

 Reception

 In 2002, Hyams observed that he "managed to combine critical and commercial failure.
 And that made me colder than ice.
 Nobody wanted me."

-The film rates 22% on Rotten Tomatoes, based on 8 reviews.
 Variety called it “flimsy whimsy” On the other hand, Bill Cosford's review in The Miami Herald is a rave, calling the film “an absolute charm…that hits the right notes over and over again.”